LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Results

 The applicability of an algorithm to real-world problems is judged only by its performance on real data, as data sparsity or real noise may affect the algorithm's capabilities.
-Tests done on empirical data generated by processes with known physical laws show that LCEN still displays exceptional feature selection capabilities, consistently selecting only the right features even when high hyperparameter variance is present (Section \ref{Appendix_results_known_eqn} and Table \ref{table_known_eqn_summary}).
+In tests performed on empirical data generated by processes with known physical laws, LCEN is observed to display high feature selection performance, consistently selecting the right features with low coefficient relative errors even when the number of features is much higher than the number of samples (Table \ref{table_known_eqn_summary}).

+The first test of an empirical dataset from a process with a known physical law uses the ``CARMENES star data'' dataset from \citet{Schweitzer-etal-2019}.
+This dataset contains information on temperature ($T$), radius ($R$), and luminosity ($L$) of 293 white dwarf stars.
+These features are linked together by the Stefan-Boltzmann equation, \(L = 4\pi R^2 \sigma T^4\), where \(\sigma\) is a constant.
+Normalizing this equation to values from another star (typically, the Sun), conveniently sets the constant terms to 1.
+This normalization is applied to the ``CARMENES star data'' dataset.
+LCEN with \textit{degrees} from 1 to 10 was applied to this normalized dataset.
+Despite the very large number of potential features (due to the high \textit{degree} values used), LCEN correctly selected only the \(R^2T^4\) feature (Table \ref{table_known_eqn_summary}, third column).
+The coefficient assigned to \(R^2T^4\) is 1.0008, which is well within the 2--3\% empirical error on these data (as reported by \citet{Schweitzer-etal-2019}).